akhanal47/transunet/README.md

 This repo contains two variations of the Unet studied on the Original Paper

 1. Resnet50 based Unet
+> This variation of Unet uses a pretrained (trained on Imagenet) Resnet50 network as the encoder.
 2. TransUnet

 Necessary Libraries are mentioned on the requirements.txt file